 Copper, Vitamine C and Oxygen

 Because of this, when copper is elevated, dopamine levels decrease and norepinephrine levels rise.
-Having these neurotransmitters out of balance can result in a whole range of problems including anxiety, panic, paranoid schizophrenia, bipolar disorder, depression, ADHD, and autism.
+Having these neurotransmitters out of balance can be at play in a whole range of problems including anxiety, panic, bipolar disorder, depression, ADHD, and autism.
 This doesn't mean that all depression (or these other diagnoses) are caused by copper overload.
 Dr. Walsh's database of chemistries on 10,000 psychiatric patients, show for example, there are five biochemical phenotypes of depression - undermethylation, overmethylation, copper overload, pyroluria and toxic metals.
 His research did find, however, that overwhelmingly women with postpartum depression had elevated copper levels.

 The reason for this? - A strong relationship between estrogen and copper.
 Copper promotes the production of blood vessels (important if a woman's body thinks she's about to carry a baby).
 When estrogen goes up (ie. puberty, pregnancy, or with birth control pills or hormone replacement) - there's no problem....unless a woman can't normalize copper afterwards.
 This can be compounded with each pregnancy and likely explains the tragic news stories of seemingly healthy women who in the midst of a postpartum psychosis harm their children.
 Much less extreme would be the women who have emotional or other health problems that begin after the birth of their child.
 This can also be the culprit for girls who develop inattention, anxiety, panic or depression around the onset of puberty.